Smail16v/Workspace-Eventcore-Intelligence-Hub/DATA_REQUIREMENTS.md

 ## 2. User Profile (Firestore)

 User profiles are strictly one-to-one with Firebase Auth accounts.
-They are created during registration and used to manage access control levels.
+They are created during registration and used to manage personal details.

 **Collection Path:** `users`
 **Document ID:** `{userId}` (Matches Firebase Auth UID)